-Each time I visit the museum something new catches my attention but downstairs continues to be a favorite.
-There is a reconstructed miner’s cabin, an assay’s office and a walk through replica of a silver mine complete with equipment and mining sounds.
+Each time I visit the Montana museum something new catches my attention, but downstairs continues to be a favorite.
+There is a reconstructed Montana miner’s cabin, an assay’s office and a walk through replica of a Philipsburg silver mine complete with equipment and mining sounds.

-Shopping is another Philipsburg must do.
+Shopping is another Philipsburg, Montana must do.
 Start at one end of town to meander among the bounty.
 No shop is like another.
-Some stores feature antiques, others local artists and others are a mix of clothing, jewlery and gift items.
-Almost all feature items with a Montana theme.
+Some stores feature antiques, others local artists and others are a mix of clothing, jewelry and gift items.
+Almost all feature items with a made in Montana theme.
 If you can’t find something related to huckleberries, you aren’t looking.

 The biggest draw in the shopping division is The Sweet Palace.
 Along with every childhood candy you can think of, the Sweet Palace creates its own confections.
 There are 50 kinds of fudge, 72 flavors of salt water taffy, 20 types of caramels and several types of hand-dipped chocolate.
 Plus, name a Jelly Belly flavor and the Sweet Palace probably has it.
 Each time we come to Philipsburg, our son makes a beeline to browse the Sweet Palace’s jar and bin lined-shelves almost before we’ve turned off our car’s engine.